Pfvc298/otohits-api-csharp/README.md

 ## How to use

-Set your credentials once to make all furthers request
+Set your credentials once to make all further requests
 ```cs
 OtohitsRequest.SetCredentials("yourApiKey", "yourSecret");
 ```